 Safety is one of the number 1 rules of the job site.
-Taking into accountability the risks you could encounter, and analysing how you can prevent them could potentially save you a lot of unnecessary trauma and pain.
+Understanding the risks you could encounter, and analysing how you can prevent them is essential when working with power tools.
 In this Toolstop guide, we will talk you through the main ways to keep yourself and others safe on site.

-It is inevitable that when working with electricity, sharp implements or even heights, there are risks involved.
+It is inevitable that when working with power tools, electricity, sharp implements or even at heights, there will be risks involved.
 However, this is not to say that they cannot be prevented.
-We have listed a few of the main actions you should take to ensure a safe and risk free working environment.
+We have listed a few of the main precautions you should take to ensure a safe and risk free working environment.

 It is essential that you wear the correct footwear for the jobs you're carrying out.
 For many trades, safety boots/shoes are mandatory and there are specific guidelines that go along with this.
 However, put simply, safety shoes are there to protect you from falling objects, impacts, uneven surfaces and even to maintain foot health.
 There are numerous different options and styles available.
 Many steel-toed boots can withstand up to 75 pounds of falling pressure from objects dropped from up to three yards.
-This could be enough to save you a foot!
 Wear your safety boots!

-Having some sort of hi vis equipment, for instance a hi vis jacket is a necessity.
-It allows you to be easily seen, especially in dark areas.
+Having some sort of hi vis clothing, for instance a hi vis vest, is a necessity.
+It allows you to be easily seen, especially in lowly lit or dark areas.

 You should always wear a hard hat where necessary.
 Hard hats are a type of helmet worn in workplaces to protect the head from flying objects, collision impact, debris, and shock among other hazards.
 It could potentially save your life!

 If you work outdoors in a hot climate or simply in a region with high UV rays, SPF will be your best friend.
 Many people forget about this, however for trades such as roofing where you are constantly exposed to the sun, applying liberally and often should be your priority.
-Making sure you are protected can prevent you from developing life threatening conditions such as skin cancer.
-Regular daily use of an SPF 15 or higher sunscreen can reduce risk of melanoma and other skin diseases by up to 50%.
+Daily use of an SPF 15 or higher sunscreen can reduce the risk of melanoma and other skin diseases by up to 50%.

-An obvious, but regularly forgotten tip would be to pick up any materials, objects you are no longer using or tools that are in the way.
+A fairly obvious, but regularly forgotten tip to get into the habit of is to pick up any materials, objects you are no longer using or tools that are in the way.
 These can create trip hazards for yourself, or others which could easily result in injury.